sanath-narasimhan/academic-static/content/post/HTM.md

 <h1>Hierarchical Temporal Memory (HTM)</h1>
 <body>
 **HTM** is a hypothesis that explains the workings of the **neocortex**, the largest part of the brain and how it can be implemented to build a truly intelligent system.
 The book dwells upon the idea of intelligence of the human brain and the true working of the neurons.
-The key is to understand the working of neurons in the outter most layer of the brain, the **Neocortex**.
+The key is to understand the working of neurons in the outermost layer of the brain, the **Neocortex**.
 There are about **six columned layers** in the human neocortex, highest in any mammal.
 The neurons are arranged in a set of column vertically and are connected horizontally across a layer.
 ![On intelligence](/img/column.PNG)

 ![On intelligence](/img/Cross.PNG)